 I say ‘discovered’… It was discovery by way of recommendation, rather than one I simply stumbled across – my lovely colleague sent me a long list of her favourite eateries and watering holes in Paris with the insistence that I start trying them out tout de suite and giving her my feedback.
 Which reminds me, I do actually need to tell her I went here.
 Oops.

-Anyway, the place was (is) called ‘L’Accord Parfait’ which loosely translates into something along the lines of the perfect match, or the perfect agreement.
+Anyway, the place in question is ‘L’Accord Parfait’, which loosely translates into something along the lines of the perfect match, or the perfect agreement.
 It denotes harmony and conviviality and as such, the name had jumped out at me from my colleague’s list.

 A quick Google search later and I was sold.
 ‘L’Accord Parfait’, it transpired, was a Cave & Bar à vin.
 If you don’t already know, cave translates to ‘cellar’ in English and it’s also the name given to a wine shop in France.
-So, this place was a wine shop where you could also drink the wine.
+So, this place was a wine shop where you could also drink the wine on the premises.
 Excellent.

 A little further research (the cave’s own website) revealed that it was a venture on the part of two friends – a photo showed a cheerful-looking man and woman who looked to be in their twenties – who decided to create something out of their shared passion for wine and jazzy vinyl.

-It sounded right up my street and best of all, could be found in the 15th Arrondissement, within easy walking distance from my apartment On y va!
+It sounded right up my street and best of all, was within easy walking distance from my apartment.
+On y va!

-So, Friday night found my date and I venturing into this tiny cave on Rue des Entrepreneurs with high hopes, keen to try something new.
-As could be expected, the walls were lined with tall shelves, stacked floor-to-ceiling with a selection of French wines.
-There was a large wine barrel in the window being used as a table by two women deep in animated conversation over a cheese board, and the remaining shop floor was dotted with more conventional tables and chairs.
+So Friday night found my date and I venturing into this tiny cave on Rue des Entrepreneurs with high hopes, keen to try something new.
+As could be expected, the walls were lined with tall shelves, stacked floor-to-ceiling with a varied selection of French wines.
+There was a large barrel in the window, being used as a table by two women deep in animated conversation over a cheese board, and the remaining shop floor was dotted with more conventional tables and chairs.